 You can download them and make them available to export for specified roles in PDF or CSV format.

 These checklists can be found under the ‘MOT forms’ link on your homepage.

 The VT20 MOT test certificate is printed in ‘portrait’ and not ‘landscape’.
 Certificates will be in:

 - English in England and Scotland

 - English and Welsh in Wales

-You log in to the MOT testing service using your username, password, 6-digit PIN, or PIN generated by your security card (if you’ve been sent one).
+You log into the MOT testing service using your username, password and PIN generated by your security card.

 You don’t need to record equipment calibrations on the MOT testing service, but you must still:

 - keep records of the calibration elsewhere

 - keep the related certificates and documents as proof for future site assessments